chraibi/chraibi.github.io/_posts/2016-10-25-JuPedSim_getstarted.md

 - Open a project.
 The "project file" in our case is the file `CMakelists.txt`.
   `CLion` will read it, and then index the whole project.
 This may take some time.
   (this initialization process takes place only for the first setup of the project.)
-- When `CLion` is done with the indexing, start building the project.
-  --> click on `Build`.
+- Start building the project --> click on `Build`.

 - `jpscore` has quit a lot of source files.
 Therefore, the compilation of the whole project takes some time ...
 - In the directory inputfiles as well as in demos you can find some `inifiles` to start with.
 - You can edit the inifile to have more control over the simulation.
 The result of the simulation is in the file trajectories.xml.